|

 after completion of the educational requirements.
 The board may accept a

-passing grade on a recognized national examination in lieu of a passing
+passing grade on a recognized national examination or a passing

-grade on a board examination.
-The standard examination shall consist of
+on additional state law examinations.
+The standard examination may consist of

 tests in practical, theoretical, and physiological optics, in